 How many loans do you have outstanding?
 It’s quite common for the average city-dweller to have multiple credit cards, store cards, small loans, mortgages, and car payments.
 Servicing all of this debt can end up costing you a bundle.
 Consider debt consolidation to cut down the costs and free up your credit.
 A debt consolidation loan will consolidate all of your existing payments into one single facility that you will pay monthly.
 A consolidated loan often comes with a low-interest rate that saves you money on your more expensive debt facilities.

-Consolidating your debt improves your credit score and allows you to take advantage of the financial system to raise your credit score while paying down your debt.
+Consolidating your debt improves your credit score and allows you to take advantage of the financial system to raise your credit score while paying down your debt and, in some cases, can stop bailiffs from stepping in.

 #3 Create a Budget